Brea, California

-The city began as a center of crude oil production, was later propelled by citrus production.
-It is a significant retail center, including the Brea Mall and downtown Brea.
-The city has an extensive public art program which began in 1975 and continues today with over 140 artworks in the collection placed and located throughout the city.
+The city began as a center of crude oil production and was later propelled by citrus production.
+It is a significant retail center, including the Carbon Canyon Dam, Carbon Canyon Regional Park, Brea Mall and downtown Brea.
+The city has an extensive public art program that began in 1975 and has over 140 artworks placed throughout the city.

 History

 Indigenous

 The area began as part of the homelands of the Tongva, who lived in the area for thousands of years before any contact was made with Europeans.
-The tribe stewarded the land and established numerous villages in the area interconnected by extensive trails for travel and trade with neighboring Indigenous nations.
+The Tongva established extensive routes for travel and trade between Tongva villages as well as with neighboring Indigenous nations.
 The closest known village site to the city of Brea today is Hutuknga.

 Spanish era

-The area was visited on July 29, 1769, by the Spanish Portolá expedition – the first Europeans to see inland parts of Alta California.
+The area was visited on July 29, 1769, by the Spanish Portolá expedition, the first Europeans to see inland parts of Alta California.
 The party camped in Brea Canyon, near a large native village and a small pool of clean water.
-A historical marker dedicated to his visit stands in Brea Canyon just north of town.

-The village of Olinda was founded in present-day Carbon Canyon at the beginning of the 19th century and many entrepreneurs came to the area searching for "black gold" (petroleum).
+The village of Olinda was founded in present-day Carbon Canyon at the beginning of the 19th century.
+Many entrepreneurs came to the area searching for "black gold" (petroleum).

+Mexican era

+The majority of the current city borders of Brea were within the Rancho San Juan Cajon de Santa Ana.
+The cessation of territory to the United States in 1848 ushered in a new era of decline for the ranchos as rigorous title-proving processes enacted in 1851 and drought in 1860 caused most owners to sell their land.